dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 * Blazor Server apps only log to the server-side .NET console in the `Development` environment at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.
 * Blazor WebAssembly apps only log to the client-side [browser developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.

-When the app is configured in the project file to use implicit namespaces (`<ImplicitUsings>enable</ImplicitUsings>`), a `using` directive for <xref:Microsoft.Extensions.Logging> or any API in the <xref:Microsoft.Extensions.Logging.LoggerExtensions> class isn't required to support API [IntelliSense](/visualstudio/ide/using-intellisense) completions or building apps.
-If implicit namespaces aren't enabled, Razor components must explicitly define `using` directives for logging namespaces that aren't imported via the `_Imports.razor` file.
+When the app is configured in the project file to use implicit namespaces (`<ImplicitUsings>enable</ImplicitUsings>`), a `using` directive for <xref:Microsoft.Extensions.Logging> or any API in the <xref:Microsoft.Extensions.Logging.LoggerExtensions> class isn't required to support API [Visual Studio IntelliSense](/visualstudio/ide/using-intellisense) completions or building apps.
+If implicit namespaces aren't enabled, Razor components must explicitly define [`@using` directives](xref:mvc/views/razor#using) for logging namespaces that aren't imported via the `_Imports.razor` file.

 ## Log levels

-Log levels in Blazor apps conform to ASP.NET Core app log levels, which are explained in the API documentation at <xref:Microsoft.Extensions.Logging.LogLevel>.
+Log levels in Blazor apps conform to ASP.NET Core app log levels, which are listed in the API documentation at <xref:Microsoft.Extensions.Logging.LogLevel>.

 ## Razor component logging